 Parc Omega is open all year round and depending on when you visit there is always something different to do.
 In the spring and summer you can see the baby animals, while the fall you can see the beautiful fall landscape as you explore the park, and in the winter there is the addition of a sugar bush and the option to go snowshoeing.

-Throughout my visit at Parc Omega, I had a huge grin on my face as I was filled with joy seeing some of my favorite animals such as wolves, foxes, and deer up close.
+No matter how many times I visit Parc Omega, I always leave with a huge grin on my face as it is hard not be filled with joy seeing some of my favorite animals such as wolves, deer, and foxes up close.
 Parc Omega is such a peaceful place where you can reconnect with nature and be surrounded by the beautiful animals that make up this country that is impossible for anyone who visits not to have a wonderful time.